rmaniego/rmaniego/README.md

 Hi there! 👋

-Ryd is an ✨ _NLP Researcher_ ✨ previously an Embedded Test Engineer, whoa!
+Ryd is an ✨ _NLP Researcher_ ✨ and previously an Embedded Test Engineer—whoa!
 A multipassionate tugged into literature, mathematics, and technology.

   💼 Aspiring NLP Engineer